-We also have a robust and informative extranet available to our retailers and design professionals.
-It is the primary source of communication in and among members of our retail network.
-It provides information about every aspect of the retail business at Ethan Allen, including advertising materials, prototype floor plan displays, and extensive product details.
+A robust and informative Extranet connects our retail network, keeping the lines of communication open among our retailers, design professionals, merchandisers, trainers, and corporate personnel.
+Information about every aspect of Ethan Allen's retail business is shared here, including advertising materials, prototype floor plan displays, and extensive product details.

-Retail Design Center Network
+Retail Design Centers

-Ethan Allen design centers are typically located in busy retail settings as freestanding destinations or as part of suburban strip malls or shopping malls, depending upon the real estate opportunities in a particular market.
-Our design centers average approximately 16,000 square feet in size with 75% between 15,000 and 25,000 square feet and 20% less than 15,000 square feet and 5% greater than 25,000 square feet.
+Ethan Allen design centers are typically located in busy retail settings as freestanding destinations or as part of town centers, lifestyle centers, suburban strip malls or shopping malls, depending upon the real estate opportunities in a particular market.
+Our design centers average approximately 15,000 square feet in size with 76% between 15,000 and 25,000 square feet and 20% less than 15,000 square feet and 4% greater than 25,000 square feet.

 Combining technology with personal service in our design centers has allowed us to reduce the size of our design centers.
-At June 30, 2016 we operated 19 design centers that have opened in the past three years, and these average 8,700 square feet.
-These smaller footprint design centers reflect our direction as we move forward in repositioning our retail design center network.
+As of June 30, 2017 we operated 19 design centers that have opened in the past three years, and these average 8,700 square feet.
+These smaller footprint design centers reflect our direction as we move forward in repositioning our retail design centers.
 These new and relocated design centers also reflect our shift from destination and shopping mall locations to lifestyle centers that better project our brand and offer increased traffic opportunities.

-We maintain consistency of presentation throughout the retail design center network through a comprehensive set of standards and display planning assistance.
+We strive to maintain consistency of presentation throughout our retail design centers through a comprehensive set of standards and display planning assistance.
 These interior display design standards assist each design center in presenting a high quality image by using focused lifestyle settings and select product category groupings to display our products and information to facilitate design solutions and to educate consumers.
 We also create a consistent brand projection through our exterior facades and signage.
-The establishment of these standards has helped position Ethan Allen as a leader in home furnishings retailing.
+The establishment of these standards has helped position Ethan Allen as a leader in the home furnishings industry.

-We continue to strengthen the retail network with many initiatives, including the opening of new and relocating design centers in desirable locations, updating presentations and floor plans, strengthening of the professionalism of our designers through training and certification, and the consolidation of certain design centers and service centers.
+We continue to strengthen the Ethen Allen brand with many initiatives, including the opening of new and relocating design centers in desirable locations, updating presentations and floor plans, strengthening of the professionalism of our designers through training and certification, and the consolidation of certain design centers and service centers.